tdrozdowski/a2a-rs/README.md

 - **Complete Protocol Implementation**: Implements all aspects of the A2A protocol version 0.2.5
 - **Type Safety**: Uses Rust's strong type system to ensure protocol correctness
 - **Serialization/Deserialization**: Full support for JSON serialization and deserialization
-- **Helper Functions**: Convenient functions for creating common A2A messages
+- **Struct Methods**: Convenient methods on structs for creating common A2A messages
 - **Error Handling**: Comprehensive error types for all protocol-related errors
 - **Backward Compatibility**: Supports both new method names (e.g., "message/send") and old method names (e.g., "sendMessage")